 In January and February of 1963 the UK suffered some extremely cold weather with many areas cut off.
 No. 225 Squadron was called upon to assist and I flew to Exmoor, Dartmoor and to the Elan Valley in South Wales mainly to carry fodder to animals perishing in deep snow in the fields.

 We also did night flying and instrument flying.
-We would fly circuits at Odiham with only goose neck paraffin flares as runway markers – rather akin to what is shown in films of the Second World War delivering agents to France.
-One takes off and climbs away on instruments in total blackness – no mean achievement in a piston engined Whirlwind where RPM has to be controlled to a precision of 1 or maximum 2 RPM by means of the collective lever and a twist grip throttle at its end.
-Turning downwind allows one to see, but barely, the goose necks.
-The most exciting aspect of night flying in a single engined helicopter is the potential for an engine failure which would inevitably result in a plunge into the blackness!.
+We would fly circuits at Odiham with only gooseneck paraffin flares as runway markers – rather akin to what is shown in films of the Second World War delivering agents to France.
+One takes off and climbs away on instruments in total blackness – no mean achievement in a piston-engined Whirlwind where RPM has to be controlled to a precision of 1 or maximum 2 RPM by means of the collective lever and a twist grip throttle at its end.
+Turning downwind allows one to see, but barely, the goosenecks.
+One of the most exciting aspects of night flying in a single-engined helicopter is the potential for an engine failure which would inevitably result in a plunge into the blackness!
 We had Schermuly flares mounted on the undercarriage legs.
 There were two per aircraft.
 They were cylindrical and about 18 inches long and contained a magnesium flare and small parachute.
 In the event of an engine failure, the pilot would establish autorotation (described elsewhere) and then, when ready, fire a flare by pressing a button in the cockpit.
-The helicopter in autorotation descends at around 1,500 feet per minute at 50 to 70 knots and more at lower or higher airspeed.
+The helicopter in autorotation descends at around 1,500 feet per minute at 50 to 70 knots and more at lower or higher airspeeds.
 The magnesium flare descends on its parachute thus more slowly, the idea being that there is sufficient illumination for the pilot to complete an engine-off landing in safety.
 Well – it might be possible for a really clever pilot!

 In September 1963 there was a large exercise off Dartmouth in Devon.
 It involved transporting hundreds of VIPs to and from some Royal Navy ships just off the coast.
 Most of these were Royal Fleet Auxiliaries (RFA’s) with a helicopter platform at the stern.
 This exercise was shortly followed by an exercise in Libya, North Africa.
 This is covered in detail later.